Foodland, the state's biggest locally owned supermarket chain, just announced it's opening a poke bar and restaurant Dec. 12 in Kakaako.

 Redfish, a 36-seat eatery at Salt Kakaako, will have poke and other dishes plus local beers, craft cocktails and sake.
 It'll be a full-service restaurant, lounge and bar.
 You can get poke to go by the pound or in poke bowls, and all the ahi will be fresh.
+Repeat: Foodland says it will ALL be fresh, never frozen.

 New dishes being created include small and medium plates to share, plus daily plate lunch specials.
 Foodland's press release gives a hint of what's to come: "Think you could dive big-time into a plate of Kalua Pig Fried Rice inspired by the flavors and ingredients in traditional Hawaii-style limu poke?" it says.
 "It’ll be on the menu."